 Examples of typical projects are conductions of probabilistic safety analyzes (PSAs) for nuclear power plants, including human error analysis (HRA), safety analyzes for the automotive and aerospace industries (liquid hydrogen fuel, alternative refrigerants, drive controls, engine controls), support to the environmental protection ministry within the framework of European reporting requirements and the emissions trade as well as waste water catalysts for industrial companies.

-mnemonic helps businesses manage their security risks, protect their data and defend against cyber threats.
-Our expert team of security consultants, product specialists, threat researchers, incident responders and ethical hackers, combined with our Argus security platform ensure we stay ahead of advanced cyberattacks and protect our customers from evolving threats.
+mnemonic helps businesses manage their security risks, protect their data and defend them against cyber threats.
+Our expert team of security consultants, product specialists, threat researchers, incident responders and ethical hackers, combined with our Argus security platform ensure that we stay ahead of advanced cyberattacks and protect our customers from evolving threats.

-De Watergroep (hq in Brussels) is a drinking water utility with 62 production sites in Flanders, supplying 3 million customers in 175 municipalities.
+De Watergroep (hq in Brussels) is a drinking water utility with 62 production sites in Flanders, supplying three million customers in 175 municipalities.
 The source water is 53% groundwater, 22% surface water and 25% bulk imports of drinking water, and there are also exports of drinking water to adjacent utilities.
 The length of the mains is almost 32.500 km.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 740610.
 The publication reflects only the authors’ views and the European Union is not liable for any use that may be made of the information contained therein.